boboququ/CSLTL/README.md

 ![Example 5](example_images/ex5.PNG)

 Gathering the steam IDs of each player would be a hassle.
 Luckily, TangyBot does this for you.
-Using the [--last] command after a lookup will return the profiles of each player on that team.
+Using the [--last] command after a team lookup will return the profiles of each player on that team.

 ![Example 6](example_images/ex6.PNG)